-New Research on Lung Bacteria could mean new treatment for Some Types of COPD
+New Research on Lung Bacteria Could Mean New Treatment for Some Types of Chronic Obstructive Pulmonary Disease (COPD)

-Everyone's lungs have hundreds of types of bacteria living in them all the time.
-These colonies are both potentially good and bad depending on their effects on the body.
-The colonies of bacteria living in our lungs is called a microbiome and researchers are working towards better understanding it to help create new treatments for COPD and ultimately to unveil the causes of COPD.1
+Everyone's lungs normally have hundreds of types of bacteria living in them all the time.
+These colonies potentially have either good or bad effects on the body.
+The types of bacteria living in our lungs is called the lung microbiome.
+Researchers are working toward a better understanding of the lung microbiome to help create new treatments for COPD and ultimately to unveil the causes of COPD.1

 Is COPD Treatment Hurting or Helping Your Microbiome?

-Each day your lungs are exposed to pathogens and chemicals and sometimes even drugs for COPD treatments or other conditions.
-Every time we are exposed to these environmental factors one side in the war ends up winning.
+Your lungs are exposed to environmental factors such as pathogens and chemicals and to medications for COPD or other conditions.
+The bacteria that make up your lung microbiome can be affected every time we are exposed to these environmental factors.

 How do Breathing Treatments for COPD Affect it?

-For many individuals with chronic obstructive pulmonary disorder a treatment plan involves using a handheld inhaler.
-While the benefits of bronchodilators and inhaled corticosteroids are convenience, portability and sometimes life-saving, the downsides are the many people don't use them correctly and that the treatments deal with symptoms rather than the cause.
-Many doctors who prescribe inhalers can't explain to patients how to properly use inhalers.2 Individuals who use inhalers have different bacteria in their lungs but researchers don't yet know why or what this means for individuals with COPD.3 Some researchers seem to think taking a corticosteroid alone could have serious effects by increasing bacterial populations.4
+For many individuals with COPD, treatment involves using a handheld inhaler containing bronchodilators or corticosteroids.
+While bronchodilators and inhaled corticosteroids are lifesaving sometimes, many people don't use them correctly, and these therapies treat the symptoms rather than the cause of COPD.
+Not all doctors who prescribe inhalers can explain fully to patients how to properly use inhalers.2 Individuals who use inhalers have different bacteria in their lungs compared with people who do not need to use inhalers, but researchers don't know yet why there is a difference or what the difference means for people with COPD.3 Some researchers think that taking a corticosteroid could have significant effects on the lung microbiome by increasing certain types of bacteria.4

-Researchers have found that if they treat their patients with antibiotics alone the population of lung bacteria becomes much less diverse, eliminating many bad bacteria.
-The growth of these bacteria is then delayed for a time.
-If treatment for COPD includes a steroid the bacteria populations increase faster once again.4
+Researchers have found that if they treat patients with inhaled antibiotics, the population of lung bacteria becomes less diverse, eliminating many bad bacteria but also many good bacteria, too.
+The growth of these bacteria is delayed for a time.
+Inhaled steroids can increase these bacteria populations faster once again.4

-The treatments for COPD available at this time are mostly used to combat symptoms during exacerbation.
-The final effect on the cause of COPD is still unknown.
-Finding the best way to deal with these symptoms is the greatest concern.
-Nebulizer therapy can be a much better option for many individuals especially because they are usually easier to use than inhalers.
-Ease of use and portability don't need to be sacrificed to use a nebulizer.
-For instance, using nebulizer like the MABIS CompXP Deluxe Compressor Nebulizer can greatly reduce the limitations of using a standard nebulizer.
-Adherence to a COPD treatment program can be critical to recovery and prevention of future exacerbations.5
+Adherence to a COPD treatment program is critical to recovery and prevention of future exacerbations.5 Available treatments for COPD are mostly focused on combatting symptoms during a COPD exacerbation.
+Nebulizer therapy can be a better option than handheld inhalers because they can be easier to use properly than inhalers.
+Ease of use and portability don't need to be sacrificed to properly use a nebulizer.
+For example, using a nebulizer like the MABIS CompXP Deluxe Compressor Nebulizer can greatly reduce the limitations of using a standard nebulizer.

-Learning as much as you can about treatments is the best option for COPD exacerbation prevention.
-Knowing how to select the right oxygen concentrator and using it properly can help you to get the correct amount of oxygen your body needs.
-Getting a complete run-down on how to properly complete your nebulizer treatment can make a huge difference on your overall quality of life.
-Knowledge and committment are most beneficial to prevent future exacerbations.
+Learning as much as you can about your treatments and their side effects is important to prevent a COPD exacerbation.
+Knowing how to select the right oxygen concentrator, and using it properly can help you to get the correct amount of oxygen to your body.
+Getting a complete run-down on how to properly use your handheld inhaler or your nebulizer treatment can make a huge difference on your overall quality of life.
+Knowledge and commitment to your treatment plan are the most beneficial things that you can do to prevent future COPD exacerbations.

 2Alismail, A. et al. Diverse Inhaler Devices: A Big Challenge for Health-Care Professionals Respiratory Care.
 May 1, 2016 vol. 61 No. 5 pp.593-599.
 Web.
 8 July, 2016.